 The Doctor of Philosophy (Ph.D.) in Computer Science (CISD) at Nova Southeastern University’s Graduate School of Computer and Information Sciences (GSCIS) requires a minimum of 64 credits.
 Its cluster format combines traditional and online instruction to provide professionals the opportunity to pursue a Ph.D. in Computer Science while continuing to work in their current positions.
 The program is especially well suited to those in industry, education, or government who are involved with one of the many areas of computer science and information technology.
 The CISD program provides research-oriented professionals with knowledge in the major areas of computer science the ability to develop creative solutions to substantive real-world problems.Each student must complete eight core courses, two research courses, and a dissertation.Program Sheet (pdf)

-The program requires at least 64 credit hours, of which 32 are for courses and at least 32 are for research and dissertation.
+The computer science doctorate program requires at least 64 credit hours, of which 32 are for courses and at least 32 are for research and dissertation.
 Courses, research, and dissertation registrations are as follows:

 Core Courses (four credits each) (Select eight of these.)